lunatech-labs/lunatech-skill-matrix/README.md

 In our database we have 3 main tables: *users*, *tech* and *user_skills*.
 The third table is just a holder of userId, techId and the level.
-When the users introduces a skill to his list, the properties of the skill (the name and type) are stored in the *Tech* table, and therefore form the tech body.
+When the users introduces a skill to his list, the properties of the skill (the name, label and type) are stored in the *Tech* table, and therefore form the tech body.
 We store it in the *Tech* table so that this particular skill will be available for other users as well (autocomplete)

 So the difference between the *Tech* and *Skill* is that the tech represents the technical knowledge a user has, and the skill is just a holder of the techId & userId and the level that user has about that skill.